nashville-software-school/server-side-python-curriculum/book-4-bangazon/chapters/GITHUB_ACTIONS.md

 You are going to set up your Github repository to serve the static, built version of your React app.

+> **Special note from your coaches**: Once you make the decision to deploy your client and your API, there are changes that you have to make to ensure that the client will still work.
+All of your fetch calls must be made to your publicly deployed API, not localhost:8000.
+Discuss this with one of your coaches when you're ready.

 ## Repo Configuration

 1. Go to your Github repo.